Rabobank eyes possible sale of fund management arm

 Rabobank lost its triple-A credit rating from Standard & Poor's last year as the agency changed its ratings system.

-However, it has already started a reorganisation of its businesses, selling its majority stake in private Swiss bank Sarasin BSAN.S for 1.04 billion Swiss francs to global private banking group Safra in November.
+However, it has already started a reorganization of its businesses, selling its majority stake in private Swiss bank Sarasin BSAN.S for 1.04 billion Swiss francs ($1.15 billion) to global private banking group Safra in November.

 Robeco, which had 150.3 billion euros in assets under management at the end of 2011, sells a range of investment products to Rabobank and other banks.